MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 ### Area paths and hierarchical grouping

-The two main ways to group work items is by area path and by parenting them under a portfolio work item type as described early is this article.
+The two main ways to group work items are by area path and by parenting them under a portfolio work item type as described early is this article.
 The two are not mutually exclusive.
-The two main items to understand are:
+Note the distinctions between the two usages:
 - Area paths assigned to a team determine what work items appear in a team view: product backlog, portfolio backlog, delivery plans, or other portfolio planning tool
 - Grouping work items under a parent feature or epic determine what rollup views are supported and how work appears in a portfolio planning tool